Cloud Computing Basics: Getting to Know the Cloud

 Reasons to Not Go to the Cloud

-Speed is the number one consideration.
+Speed is a significant consideration for businesses.
 If you have some software or database that requires a ridiculous amount of horsepower that is above average for businesses, the cloud may not be able to meet your need for speed.
-Fortunately, cloud providers can allow you to test their capabilities before you migrate everything to ensure that it works for you.
+Fortunately, cloud providers allow you to test their capabilities before you migrate everything to ensure that it works for you.
 That being said, most businesses notice no drop in speed in cloud computing.

 Join The Executech Newsletter And Get: